Alkenso/DataHandle/README.md

 With functional growth, DataHandle makes it convenient to work with data of absolutely different nature.

 Originally, DataHandle provides the ability to work with the most popular data sources.
-The main advantage is the extensibility of the solution: under the common interface, it could provide work with
+The main advantage is the extensibility of the solution: under the common interface, it could provide work with:
  - encrypted data
  - packed / unpacked data
  - data of different formats having a nonlinear structure